How every MP voted on Gaza ceasefire amendment

 A total of 56 Labour MPs voted for a ceasefire in Gaza as party leader Keir Starmer was hit by a major rebellion over his position on the war.

-Jess Phillips, the shadow minister for domestic violence and safeguarding, was among eight frontbenchers who defied the leader’s order not to vote for the SNP amendment to the King’s Speech on Wednesday evening.
+Jess Phillips, the shadow minister for domestic violence and safeguarding, was among 10 frontbenchers who defied the leader’s order not to vote for the SNP amendment to the King’s Speech on Wednesday evening.

 Mr Starmer has called for humanitarian pauses in the conflict between Hamas and Israel to allow aid to reach those in need.